 A couple’s wedding day is not just about two people tying the knot; it’s also about celebrating the occasion with family and friends.
 And when the celebrations and activities involve your elders, relatives and pals, that’s where planning for the big day can get messy.

-Some issues could be about doing things in a way that are respectful to your family and relatives, or following traditional wedding customs you think are irrelevant or outdated.
+Some issues could be about doing things in a way that are respectful to your family and relatives, or following traditional wedding customs (See: Significant Chinese wedding traditions Singapore couples should know) you think are irrelevant or outdated.
 Others may pertain to having things done in a certain way or being stubborn about decisions already made for the wedding.
 Whatever it is, learn to prevent any ‘zillas’ from spoiling your day with these simple tips.

 DISCUSS, DISCUSS, DISCUSS